This constitution can also be downloaded as a pdf document Wanstead & Snaresbrook CC Club Constitution.pdf

 7 Annual General Meeting

-The Annual General Meeting of the club, of the club, of which 14 days’ notice shall be given in writing to the members by the Secretary, shall be held in February or March each year.
+The Annual General Meeting of the club, of which 14 days’ notice shall be given in writing to the members by the Secretary, shall be held in February or March each year.

 The following business shall be conducted at the Meeting: